Movement Primitive Diffusion: Learning Gentle Robotic Manipulation of Deformable Objects: METHODS

 Robot control benefits from utilizing fine-grained high-frequency action sequences.
 In \gls{dil}, the input and output sizes of the learned model are determined by the number of elements in the denoised action sequence.
 Using high-frequency action sequences for a fixed time window has a substantial impact on model size.
 To manage this complexity, action sequences are commonly predicted at a lower frequency, followed by upsampling through interpolation techniques or \gls{mpc}~\cite{chi2023diffusionpolicy}.
 However, \gls{mpd} uses \glspl{prodmp} that can predict action sequences at arbitrary frequencies. \Gls{mpd} diffuses a low-frequency action sequence to shape the encoded \gls{prodmp} weights.
 At the final diffusion step, the encoded weight vector is decoded into a high-frequency action sequence for fine-grained robot control.
 This allows for fewer values in the action sequences during diffusion and further decouples the frequency of demonstration data from predicted action sequences.

-A naive alternative to \gls{mpd} is to diffuse action sequences in the \gls{prodmp}'s weight space.
-In this approach, an action sequence from the demonstration data is first encoded by a \gls{prodmp} into weight space for model training.
-The model is then trained to approximate the score function of weight vector distribution $v(w | o, \sigma(t))$ instead of action sequence distribution $p(\tau | o, \sigma(t))$.
-During inference, the model denoises a sampled weight vector $w$ instead of an action sequence $\tau$.
-Finally, the denoised $w$ is decoded by the \gls{prodmp} to generate the action sequence.
+A naive alternative to \gls{mpd} is to diffuse action sequences in the \gls{prodmp}'s weight space to approximate the score function of weight vector distribution $v(w | o, \sigma(t))$ instead of action sequence distribution $p(\tau | o, \sigma(t))$.
 In preliminary experiments, we found that diffusing in weight space does not reach the high success rates of diffusing action sequences directly.
 Diffusing action sequences can leverage sophisticated network architectures such as transformers that benefit from the sequential nature of action sequences, which are not explicit in weight space. \Gls{mpd} thus focuses on diffusing action sequences directly.

 \gls{mpd} generates smooth, multimodal, high-frequency action sequences with guaranteed initial conditions for position and velocity.
-Utilizing \gls{prodmp} helps modelling temporal correlations between actions, which increases data efficiency and generates motions that are suitable for gentle manipulation of deformable objects. \gls{mpd} builds on the \gls{sgm} framework and learns to estimate the score function of the data distribution that governs the demonstration data.
+Utilizing \gls{prodmp} helps modeling temporal correlations between actions, which increases data efficiency and generates motions that are suitable for gentle manipulation of deformable objects. \gls{mpd} builds on the \gls{sgm} framework and learns to estimate the score function of the data distribution that governs the demonstration data.